jekyll/jekyll-sitemap/README.md

   - jekyll-sitemap
 ```

+💡 If you are using a Jekyll version less than 3.5.0, use the `gems` key instead of `plugins`.

 If all gem plugins have the same `priority`, they will be executed in the
 order they are required, generally.
 Thus, if you have other plugins which
 generate content and store that content in `site.pages`, `site.posts`, or